kmorris896/rapture-discord-server-documentation/docs/public-channels/rules-and-policies.md

 -- message break --

+**__Alts/Multiple Accounts__**

+Generally speaking, having multiple accounts (commonly referred to as alts) on this server is frowned upon.
+While not completely against the rules, sometimes you want to be anonymous and want to lurk without drawing attention.
+So long as your alt does not disrupt the decorm and general atmosphere of the server, you *may* have multiple accounts here.
+However, if the mods believe you are using an alt to circumvent a block, or to harrass users, the mods have full discretion to take mod action against all accounts that they reasonably believe belong to you, up to and including a ban.

+We recommend, but do not require, registering your alt with the server staff by creating a <#752172092426027108>.
+Only your main account may be verified.
+In order to verify a different account, your verified account will be kicked from the server.
+The mods will require you to re-verify as outlined in the "Verification" section.

++++

+-- message break --

 **__Breaking Rules__**

 Everyone here is about having a fun time.
 But rule breaks are going to happen.  *Generally speaking*, members who are found to be in violation of the rules may be disciplined in one of the following methods, in order of severity: